liuxiaoyu1104/SmartControl/README.md

 For handling the disagreements between the text prompts and rough visual conditions, we propose a novel text-to-image generation method dubbed SmartControl, which is designed to align well with the text prompts while adaptively keeping useful information from the visual conditions.
 Specifically, we introduce a control scale predictor to identify conflict regions between the text prompt and visual condition and predict spatial adaptive scale based on the degree of conflict.
 The predicted control scale is employed to adaptively integrate the information from rough conditions and text prompts to achieve the flexible generation.

 ## Release
+- [2024/7/7] 🔥 Add train datasets and code for training.
 - [2024/3/31] 🔥 We release the code and models for depth condition.